Oronce Fine: Mathematics

-Fine is well known for his contribution to mathematics.
-He is known to most historians as being the first mathematics teacher as a royal lecturer.
-However, Fine is not necessarily known for his contributions to math discoveries, but rather popularizing mathematical teaching all over France.
+Fine made contribution to mathematics.
+He was the first mathematics teacher to be a royal lecturer, and popularized mathematical teaching all over France.
 He was tasked with making math more transparent and to reform the curriculum that was being taught in France at the time.
 Fine was faced with having to incorporate practical branches of math that could be used in other areas like medicine, law, and theology.

 To display his new teachings and developments, he released a collection of his work through his Protomathesis.
 This collection included his teaching on practical math, not only traditional mathematics.
 The Protomathesis also incorporated both practical and theoretical teachings, which were completely new to France, and changed the way that mathematics was taught and viewed.
 His study and teachings of mathematics allowed him to also be prolific in a wide range of mathematical fields, including practical geometry, arithmetic, optics, gnomonics, astronomy and instrumentalism.

-A contribution that Fine proposed, and is still used today, is the value of pi.
-He gave the value of pi (≈ 3.14159) to be 22+2/9/7 ≈ 3.1746 in 1544.
+Fine proposed several approximations to the value of pi.
+He gave it as (22+2/9)/7 ≈ 3.1746 in 1544.
 Later, he gave 47/15 ≈ 3.1333 and, in De rebus mathematicis (1556), he gave 3+11/78 ≈ 3.1410.